webplatform/docs-wpd/Getting_Started/index.md

 =Basic tasks=

-Tasks in this category require little technical or subject-matter knowledge, they don't require a lot of time to complete, and yet they are very important to maintaining the readability and integrity of the content.
+Tasks in this category require little technical or subject-matter knowledge, do not require a lot of time to complete, and yet are very important to maintaining the readability and integrity of the content.

 {{Configurable_Query
 |Title=Edit for spelling & grammar